charawsl/Contact_Frontend_Project/codestyle.md

 Prop definitions should be as detailed as possible.

 In committed code, prop definitions should always be as detailed as possible, specifying at least type(s).

+### Avoid v-if with v-for

+Never use v-if on the same element as v-for.

+There are two common cases where this can be tempting:

+- To filter items in a list (e.g. v-for="user in users" v-if="user.isActive").
+In these cases, replace users with a new computed property that returns your filtered list (e.g. activeUsers).

+- To avoid rendering a list if it should be hidden (e.g. v-for="user in users" v-if="shouldShowUsers").
+In these cases, move the v-if to a container element (e.g. ul, ol).